celestiaorg/CIPs/cips/cip-shwap_protocol.md

 ## Motivation

 The current Data Availability Sampling (DAS) network protocol is inefficient.
-A _single_ sample operation takes log₂(k) network roundtrips (where k is the square size).
+A _single_ sample operation takes log₂(k) network roundtrips (where k is the extended square size).
 This is not practical and does not scale for the theoretically unlimited data square that the Celestia network enables.
 The main motive here is a protocol with O(1) roundtrip for _multiple_ samples, preserving the assumption of having 1/N honest peers connected possessing the data.